WaystarRoyco/autodim/README.md

 # autodim

-A Python utility that automatically adjusts screen brightness and color temperature based on the ambient light detected by a webcam.
+A Python utility that automatically adjusts screen brightness and color temperature based ambient brightness detected by a camera.
+Ideal for Linux media PCs.

 ## Dependencies